Problems with pests

 Aberdeenshire Council do not provide a pest control service.

-Environmental Health has put together some advice to help our communities identify and deal with some common pests found in Aberdeenshire in our Common pests and vermin leaflet (pdf 912KB).
-On this page there is some more specific advice what you and your community can do to deal with these particularly common pests:
+Environmental Health has put together some advice to help our communities identify and deal with some common pests and other wildlife found in Aberdeenshire in our Common pests and vermin leaflet (PDF 912KB).
+On this page there is some more specific advice on what you and your community can do to deal with these particularly common pests and other wildlife:

 The natural fauna includes rats.
 Rats are well known pests, feeding on and spoiling food, carrying numerous diseases and, perhaps largely because these traits, humans have natural aversion to them.
 In order to control and restrict the local rodent population it is advisable to take steps to protect your property.
 This is effectively carried out by restricting available food, making sure that food discarded into compost is secure and is not attracting rats, making sure that any bird food is not attracting rats and baiting land appropriately.
 Any holes leading from the outside of your house to the interior, typically around waste pipes, should be properly sealed.